servicemeshistio/icp/README.md

 Let's walk through the steps to install a 3 node IBM Cloud Private Cluster

-### Assumptions
+## Assumptions

 * You know how to install a Linux distribution in your VM environment
 * You know how to install `docker`
 * You have a docker hub account to download IBM Cloud Private images

-### What you need?
+## Prerequisites

 * A decent Windows 7 / 10 laptop with minimum 32 GB RAM and Intel Core i7 processor and a preferable minimum 512 GB SSD
-* VMWare Workstation 14.1.2 - Even though it is a licensed software, it is worth buying it.
+* VMWare Workstation 14.1.2/15 - Even though it is a licensed software, it is worth buying it.
 I am not a fan of VirtualBox.
 The VMware is a rock solid software.
+I have run 8 VMs simultaneously on my Windows 7 laptop with double CPU provisioning.
+I rarely see crash of VMs now.
-* You can use `free` VMware player if you can get your hands on an already available VM that you can use.
-You need VMware Workstation should you need to build a VM from installation iso file.
+* You can use `free` VMware player but unfortunately you can run only one VM per host.
+* You could use `virtualbox` but I do not have good feelings about it after my use of it.
 * Build your 3 VMs.
 My personal choice is to use `CentOS` but you can use any Linux distribution of your choice.
-* Use `vmnet8` subnet address `192.168.142.0` with NAT.
+* In VMware Workstation, `Edit` ⇨ `Virtual Network Editor` to set the `vmnet8` to subnet address `192.168.142.0` in NAT mode.
-* Attach 100 GB thin provisioned disk (vmdk) on each node for holding Docker images and containers
+* Attach 100 GB thin provisioned disk (vmdk) on each node for storing Docker images and containers
-* Attach 20 GB thin provisioned disk (vmdk) on each node for persistent storage used by the IBM Cloud Private
+* Attach 20 GB thin provisioned disk (vmdk) on each node for persistent storages configuration.

 Build VMs and when you have all 3 VMs up and running, prepare your environment.